Ann Burke Daly

 Ann Burke Daly (born 1961) is an American artist whose works include installation, performance, sculptures, photographs, video and sound projects, writings, and books.
+Much of her art deals with the afterlife of objects and events, as well as the repetitiveness of daily life, showing how memory and perceptions can be shaped.

+She addresses the vagaries of memory and perception through using a task-based performance and the repetition of quotidian action to create collections of evidence.

+Her work is conceptual time-based; it embraces the discontinuities and contradictions inherent in time and memory.

 Education and academic career

-Daly received her MFA in painting from Yale School of Art (1988-1990) and is a post-graduate fellow of the Whitney Museum of American Art, Independent Study Program (1993-1994).
+Daly received her MFA in painting from Yale School of Art (1988–1990) and is a post-graduate fellow of the Whitney Museum of American Art, Independent Study Program (1993–1994).
 She attended the Yale Norfolk Summer School of Art as an undergraduate (1987).
-After Daly graduated from Yale, she taught at Vassar College as a member of the Studio Art faculty (1990-1995) while studying at the Whitney Museum of American Art (ISP).
-Daly was a Visiting Assistant Professor at the City University of New York (2013-2015).
+After Daly graduated from Yale, she taught at Vassar College as a member of the Studio Art faculty (1990–1995) while studying at the Whitney Museum of American Art (ISP).
+Daly was a Visiting assistant professor at the City University of New York (2013–2015).
 In 2015, she was a Visiting Artist at the American Academy in Rome and was chosen for Creative Capital and Lower Manhattan Cultural Council's ASI.